 Racial oppression has its origin in class society.
 The theory of race first appeared in the work of such anthropologists as Francois Bernie in the 17th Century, but was largely ignored until the late 18th Century work of Johann Friederich Blumenbach started to take hold in the early 19th century for its value in justifying African slavery, after the unprecedented and highly influential attack on slavery by the U.S. Declaration of Independence.
 The more modern forms of racial oppression were deliberate and created for profit.
 I am linking to a speech by Martin Luther King Jr. not in order to say, “MLK said it so you must believe.”
 I differ with many, many things he said—his name at the end of a quote does not make it convincing to me.
-But this is the most succinct, precise, elegant, and accurate summation of the history and causes of 20th Century racial oppression I’ve ever come across.
+But this, in his speech at the conclusion of the Selma to Montgomery march in 1965, is the most succinct, precise, elegant, and accurate summation of the history and causes of 20th Century racial oppression I’ve ever come across.
 The part I’m referring to starts in paragraph nine.
 But read the whole speech; it is amazing.
 I’ll wait.
 (And I should also add a recommendation for the book he refers to, The Strange Career of Jim Crow.)

 And in the meantime, am I suggesting that it be ignored, that no fight for racial equality take place, that those who are doubly and triply oppressed just suck it up and deal and wait for the Great Day of Liberation?
 Not even close.
 The fight for equality must be, above all, put on a class basis, and be made under a socialist program, and used as part of the fight to unite the entire working class against the system of greed and exploitation, and that means the entire working class must demand justice and full equality—two things capitalism is unable to provide.
 This fight helps bring us together, and, just incidentally, is the only way we can make any sort of real progress toward equality.
 If, in the course of this fight, we run into bigotry or other forms of backwardness among white workers, then this is exactly the way to address it.
 We begin the attack on racism with the simple question: Whose interest is being served by your race hatred?
 Does it help you?
 Or does it help the boss who is trying to keep your wages down and make sure you don’t work together?
 Those who believe that racism is endemic to the white working class are invited to look into the great steel strike of 1946, and what it produced in benefits to workers, in class solidarity across racial lines, and in combating racial prejudice, especially among white workers who, a generation before, had been rural southerners, many of whom were members of the Ku Klux Klan.
 And then look into the early years of the UAW, especially in Detroit.
 Study the Wobblies, and the rise of the CIO.
 One central demand in all of these cases was: the same pay, benefits, and working conditions for everyone regardless of race.
 If you do not believe that winning those demands is an important step toward racial equality, then your sense of entitlement must be off the chart.
 We know that working class unity can combat both racial inequality and racism itself, because it has done so.